 “Nobody at work is apathetic except those who are in pursuit of someone else’s objective.”

 This building block is not simply about getting your audience to buy-in to your objective.
-It is about showing them that they have an objective which happens to overlap with yours.
+It’s about helping them to understand why they have an objective which just happens to align with yours.